Study Design: Cluster Randomized GP feasibility Trial

 Helen Roberts Patient Public Involvement Coordinator

-Hannah Miles Research Associate
+Dr Hannah Miles Research Associate

-Lukas Pitel Statistician
+Dr Lukas Pitel Statistician

 Academic Unit of Health Economics (AUHE), University of Leeds